Museums in Florence: a complete guide to choose the best ones

 Best museums in Florence: Palazzo Vecchio

 The heart of the politics of Florence since the late 1200s.
 Today Palazzo Vecchio is still used for the administration of the city, as it’s the town hall of Florence.
 But it’s also a wonderful museum, rich in frescoes, paintings and sculptures from the greatest names of Renaissance, included Michelangelo and Raffaello.
-My favorite rooms are the Studiolo of Francesco I and the Hall of Geographical Maps.
+My favorite room is probably the Sala dei Gigli (the hall of the lilys) with the wonderful bronze sculpture by Donatello, Judith and Holofernes.
+And the Hall of Geographical Maps too.
+I also love the cutest, little sculpture by Verrocchio, the Putto with a Dolphin: it used to be in the first courtyard of the palace (where today there’s a replica), now it’s inside Palazzo Vecchio, on the second floor.

 Bargello